Carnegie Mellon University

 Abstract:

-The human genome is intricately organized within the nucleus, where the spatial positioning and hierarchical structure of chromatin play essential roles in regulating genome function.
-While it is known that genome structure and function is regulated by DNA sequence and epigenomic features, the principles underlying the sequence–structure–function relationships remain poorly understood.
-In this dissertation, I develop machine learning frameworks to decode how DNA sequence and 3D nuclear organization shape genome function across diverse cell types and species.
-First, I introduce UNADON, a transformer-based deep learning model that predicts chromatin spatial positioning relative to nuclear bodies using DNA sequence and epigenomic data.
-UNADON achieves high accuracy in both within-cell-type and cross-cell-type predictions, and identifies key sequence and epigenomic determinants of chromatin positioning.
-Second, I present TEMPURA, a graph neural network model that integrates 1D DNA sequence features and 3D chromatin interactions to predict structural and functional genomic signals across human cell types and non-human primates.
-TEMPURA achieves robust and generalizable cross-cell-type and cross-species prediction performance, highlighting its utility for inferring genome organization in unseen cell types and species.
-Next, leveraging newly assembled telomere-to-telomere (T2T) genomes in primates, I conduct a cross-species analysis of replication timing to identify conserved and lineage-specific patterns of genome organization, including those within previously inaccessible genomic regions.
-Finally, I develop CHANGE-net, a convolutional neural network model for predicting CRISPR-Cas9 off-target activity.
-CHANGE-net accurately predicts the experimentally validated effect of human genetic variations on off-target activity, and generalizes well across gRNA and technologies.
-Together, these contributions advance our understanding of how genome sequence encodes higher-order structure and function, and establish robust computational frameworks for predictive modeling and interpretation in computational genomics.
+The human genome is intricately organized within the nucleus, where the spatial organization of chromatin plays essential roles in regulating genome function.
+While DNA sequence and epigenomic features are known to influence genome structure and function, the principles linking sequence, structure, and function remain poorly understood.
+This dissertation develops machine learning frameworks to decode how DNA sequence and 3D nuclear organization shape genome function across diverse cell types and species.
+First, I introduce UNADON, a transformer-based model that predicts chromatin spatial positioning relative to nuclear bodies using sequence and epigenomic data, achieving high accuracy across cell types and identifying key determinants of chromatin positioning.
+Second, I present TEMPURA, a graph neural network model that integrates sequence features and 3D chromatin interactions to predict structural and functional genomic signals across human cell types and non-human primates.
+TEMPURA enables robust cross-cell-type and cross-species predictions.
+Third, leveraging newly assembled telomere-to-telomere (T2T) genomes in primates, I conduct a cross-species analysis of replication timing, identifying conserved and lineage-specific patterns of genome organization, including in previously inaccessible genomic regions.
+Finally, I develop CHANGE-net, a convolutional neural network model that predicts CRISPR-Cas9 off-target activity and the impact of genetic variation, generalizing across gRNAs and technologies.
+Together, these contributions advance our understanding of how genome sequence encodes higher-order genome structure and function, and provide robust computational frameworks for predictive modeling and interpretation in genomics.